 23rd June: BBC Radio John Peel Session (aired 27th June as a 'Top Gear' episode).

 This is almost certainly the first performance of the new band.
 Full details of this, and all the BBC sessions that are references in the timeline, are on the 'BBC Sessions' page which has track listings, availability and other information.
-The tracks are available on 2006 Re-issue of 'Please to see the King' and is often repeated by the BBC in better quality, most recently on 11th September 2018 on BBC 6Music.
+The tracks are available on 2006 Re-issue of 'Please to see the King' and is often repeated by the BBC in better quality.

-As rare as live recordings of the band are, it is fortunate that, what I now believe to almost certainly be the very first appearance of this line up, was recorded and is still available.
+As rare as live recordings of the band are, it is fortunate that what I now believe to be the very first appearance of this line up, was recorded and is still available.

 11th July: BBC 2 TV (Disco 2).
 11.35pm with Alan Brown, Justine and Steeleye.
-25 minute show so probably only one or two songs from Steeleye, but is almost certainly their first TV appearance.
+25 minute show so probably only one or two songs from Steeleye, but is almost certainly their first TV appearance and has not been seen since.

 16th July: BBC Session (Sounds of the 70's, Aired 23rd July) Some tracks are on 2006 Re-issue of 'Please to see the King'.
 Full track and session details are on the 'BBC Sessions' page.